chenchenxiong/ASDmiR/README.md

   t_miR_Exp_Normal.csv: MiRNA expression profiles of normal samples.<br />
   t_mR_Exp_Autism.csv: MRNA expression profiles of ASD samples.<br />
   t_mR_Exp_Normal.csv: MRNA expression profiles of normal samples.<br />
-# The usage of ASD
+# The usage of ASDmiR
-Paste all files into a single folder (set the folder as the directory of R environment), the workflow of ASD is implemented in miRNA regulation in ASD.R.
+Paste all files into a single folder (set the folder as the directory of R environment), the workflow of ASDmiR is implemented in ASDmiR.R.
 #  Quick example to use ASD
 For investigating miRNA regulation related to ASD, we prepare ASD-related miRNA, lncRNA and mRNA expression profiles.
-Paste the datasets, run script of quick example version (Quick_examples_ASD.R) and source file (zzz.R) into a single folder (set the folder as the directory of R environment).
+Paste the datasets, run script of quick example version (Quick_examples_ASDmiR.R) and source file (zzz.R) into a single folder (set the folder as the directory of R environment).
 ```R
 # Load required R package
 library(miRLAB)